Try Out Our NEW Disneyland Ticket Calculator!

 The Boathouse

-As far as the menu goes, meal options include seafood-forward dishes like Shrimp and Grits, Jumbo Lump Crabcakes Benedict, and the Boathouse Bloody Mary with jumbo shrimp, as well as standbys like Fried Chicken Biscuit & Gravy and Avocado Toast.
+As far as the menu goes, meal options include seafood-forward dishes like Shrimp and Grits, Jumbo Lump Crabcakes Benedict, and the Boathouse Bloody Mary with jumbo shrimp, as well as standbys like Chicken Biscuit & Gravy and Avocado Toast.
 Plus, if you show up in a captain’s hat or a Boathouse shirt, you even get a free mimosa!
 Are these especially unique brunch dishes?
 Not exactly, but with unique entertainment and the ability to earn yourself a free mimosa, we think The Boathouse brunch is one of the most fun of the bunch.

 Wine Bar George